dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Vercel deployment is much faster, since we don't have to build a docker image each time.
 We *could* technically run a docker image, but this is a fairly slow and inconvenient way to deploy things, as takes about 10m to build.

 Vercel for rapid iterations, test deployments, analytics, and general ease.
-Fly for the artifact backend.
+Fly for the artifact backend.  neon lets us see inside the tables

+What we can present:
+1. our own deployed instance of lobe-chat, possibly branded, and feature flag snipped.
+2. hook the db calls, so we know when data is being changed.